bankcex/docs/tutorials/walletconnect-tutorial.md

 # How to use WalletConnect on fuse.cash and add liquidity on Fuseswap

-We will learn how to connect BankCEX cash wallet to various fuse DApps through WalletConnect feature and add liquidity to Fuseswap through BankCEX cash wallet.
+We will learn how to connect Bankcoin cash wallet to various fuse DApps through WalletConnect feature and add liquidity to Fuseswap through Bankcoin cash wallet.

 Mobile OS- Android
 App version used- 0.1.14.144

 **Step 1:**

-Open your BankCEX cash wallet on your phone and the interface shown will be similar to the one shown in the image below.
+Open your Bankcoin cash wallet on your phone and the interface shown will be similar to the one shown in the image below.

 ![](../.gitbook/assets/0%20%283%29.jpeg)